Energy Efficiency Standards

 Utilities that do not wish to run their own energy efficiency programs can make an Alternate Compliance Payment to a third-party administrator approved by the commission.

-With the enactment the 2016 energy legislation package (PA 341 and PA 342), Michigan now has two distinct integrated resource planning (IRP) processes.
+Michigan has two distinct integrated resource planning (IRP) processes.

-Under the second IRP process effective April 20, 2017, utilities must submit periodic integrated resource plans (IRP) to the MPSC according to various criteria and which provide 5-, 10- and 15-year load forecasts.
-As an initial step, the MPSC is required to provide the utilities with baseline modeling assumptions and scenarios to be used within future IRP filings.
-The initial MPSC assessment will be finalized December 2017 and utilities are required to submit IRPs to the MPSC no later than April 2019.
-Among the various criteria to be assessed within utility IRPs, utilities will be required to demonstrate plans to meet energy waste reduction requirements, to evaluate all supply-side and demand-side resources and to estimate the various rate impacts.
-The initial MPSC assessment and future utility IRP processes are open to the public’s input.
+Under the second IRP process, utilities must submit periodic IRPs to the MPSC according to various criteria, with 5-, 10- and 15-year load forecasts.
+The MPSC is required to provide the utilities with baseline modeling assumptions and scenarios to be used for future IRP filings.
+In their IRPs, utilities are required to demonstrate plans meet energy waste reduction requirements, to evaluate all supply-size and demand-side resources and to estimate the various rate impacts.

 Rate Structures & Incentives